 3. THE LOBBY AND BAR

-There is a huge selection of TRUNK activities you can exclusively book at the Hotel: my favorite include watching a live sumo wrestling fight where you can afterwards join the wrestlers for dinner!
-But there’s not only fancy choices, you can also book a tour of the Tsukiji Fish market, or even visit a local and book a home stay with them.
+There is a huge selection of TRUNK activities you can exclusively book at the Hotel: my favorite include watching a live sumo wrestling fight where you can afterward join the wrestlers for dinner!
+But there’s not only fancy choices, but you can also book a tour of the Tsukiji Fish market, or even visit a local and book a homestay with them.